 1. What is the exact nature of the condition(s) the employee is experiencing?

-2. How long have they been experiencing the condition and how long would you expect it to last?
+2. How long have they been experiencing the condition, and how long would you expect it to last?

 3. What are the likely causes of the condition?

-4. What treatment (if any) including medication is the employee currently receiving for the condition?
+4. What treatment (if any), including medication, is the employee currently receiving for the condition?

 6. Is the condition considered a disability within the meaning of the Equality Act 2010?
 If so, what substantial long-term effects does the condition(s) have (if any) upon the employee’s ability to carry out normal day-to-day activities and what activities are affected.